rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 ### Verify email delivery

-Emails might not deliver for a multitude of reasons.
+Emails fail to deliver for a multitude of reasons.
 Try these suggestions to narrow down what might have happened to the message.

 #### Incoming message delivery
 If an incoming message never arrived, try the following steps: